PRIDE-Archive/pride-web/public/markdown/specificsoftwareformats/content.md

 In PD 2.2 the mzIdentML files are unfortunately not suitable for complete submission, yet.
 The PD team is working in solving this problem, but we are not aware of the current status.
 You would need to contact Thermo support to get more details.

-If you are aiming for a Complete Submission please try to convert the binary .msf files into mzIdentML files with the ProCon tool (Bochum University) which is still under testing.
+If you are aiming for a Complete Submission, please try to convert the binary .msf files into mzIdentML files with the ProCon tool (Bochum University) which is still under testing.
 Please see documentation and please note that ProCon only supports PD 1.x files.

-## What kind of MaxQuant files is recommended for a PRIDE Submission?
+## What kind of MaxQuant files are recommended for a PRIDE Submission?

 - MaxQuant files can be submitted to PRIDE either as a Partial or as a Complete submission.
 - Mandatory files: RAW, SEARCH/RESULT, PEAK (only in the case of Complete Submission)